beakerbrowser/beakerbrowser.com/_docs/index.md

 2 added, 0 updated
 ```

-Refresh the site and you'll see your page:
+Open the site and you'll see your page:

 <img src="/img/getting-started-screen-helloworld.png" class="bordered">